Who Should Order

 , Managing Director & President

-Sustainable Energy Advantage, LLC / Framingham, MA
+Sustainable Energy Advantage / Framingham, MA

 Electric Infrastructure Development Needs: The Role of Natural Gas as New England Moves Towards Decarbonization

 The short & long-term future for natural gas and LNG as resources

 Current and likely legal issues arising from legislative and regulatory initiatives for natural gas in New England